rickyHong/Expressive-FastSpeech2/README.md

-# Expressive-FastSpeech2 - PyTorch Implementation for Emotions & Tones & Grammar
+# Expressive-FastSpeech2 - PyTorch Implementation for Emotions & Tones & Grammar (Only Test)

 ## Contributions